About This Guide

 Now that you have built Wine, it's time to move on to Part 3 - Using Wine as a Developer.

 The text of this blog post is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 About Andrew Eikum

-Andrew has been a Wine developer at CodeWeavers since 2009.
-He works on all parts of Wine, but specifically supports Wine's audio.
-He's also a developer on many of CodeWeavers's PortJumps.
+Andrew was a former Wine developer at CodeWeavers from 2009 to 2022.
+He worked on all parts of Wine, but specifically supported Wine's audio.
+He was also a developer on many of CodeWeavers's PortJumps.